module specification

 Module summary

-This module introduces and develops a range of knowledge, skills and approaches for the research and communication of information and ideas for 3D disciplines and artefacts in visual form.
-The ability to draw and communicate visually for research, as well as design development, is critical to the success of a designer in any 3D discipline.
-Subject specialist skills in drawing and communicating ideas are the central component of this module.
+This module introduces and develops a range of digital skills, alongside analogue approaches, for research and communication gathering of information and ideas for 3D disciplines.
+The ability to communicate these is critical to the success of a designer in any 3D discipline.

-You will take part in a range of studio sessions, workshops and lectures that introduce a wide range of traditional and contemporary drawing, visual research and communication media, methods and practices to help you explore, record, select from, analyse and interpret your environment and the world of images, spaces and artefacts for a range of purposes.
-Discipline-specific professional approaches to the recording, visualisation and presentation of your designs will ensure that you begin to acquire vital employability skills.
+You will take part in a range of studio sessions, workshops and lectures that introduce and develop a variety of approaches concerning the communication of ideas.
+Research methods and practices that help you explore, record, select, analyse and interpret your environment through images, spaces and artefacts for a range of purposes.
+You will learn discipline-specific, professional approaches to recording, visualisation and presentation acquiring vital employability skills.

-Discipline-specific projects will explore the recording and expression of line, colour, form, structure, light, space and perspective, texture, detail and context appropriate to the requirements of the field in a range of media and formats.
+Projects will explore the recording and expression of research, developmental thinking, and ideas creation.
 Through learning these skills, the module will support your development as a designer with an in-depth understanding of research and communication methods that underpin design process and outcome strategies and the communication of your creative practice and identity.

 Prior learning requirements